SvenWesterbeek/DeHNSSo/README.md

 ## How to use DeHNSSo <a id="how-to-use-dehnsso"></a>

-The first step to using DeHNSSo is ensuring that you have MATLAB installed.
+The first step towards using DeHNSSo is ensuring that you have MATLAB installed **[#CMM:is this sufficient? what toolboxes are necessary? i found a symbolic toolbox necessity in grid. what others?]**.
 It is recommended to use at least version R2022b.
 For help with installing Matlab, please follow the instructions on the [MathWorks web page](https://nl.mathworks.com/products/matlab.html).
-Then, you will need to download DeHNSSo from the DeHNSSo GitHub as will be explained below.
-DeHNSSo comes with 4 standard examples that can be run immediately.
-To perform custom simulations, please familiarize yourself with the input formats through these examples and adjust them accordingly.
+Then, you will need to download DeHNSSo from the DeHNSSo repository **[#CMM: update with correct name, possibly GitLab]** as will be explained below.
+DeHNSSo comes with 4 representative test cases that can be executed immediately.
+To perform custom or modified simulations, please familiarize yourself with the input formats through these examples and adjust them accordingly.

 ## Installation <a id="installation"></a>

-To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo).
+To start using DeHNSSo, please download the files from this GitHub [Repository](https://github.com/SvenWesterbeek/DeHNSSo) **[#CMM: update this accordingly. possibly GitLab]**.
 The current version of DeHNSSo was made using MATLAB R2022b.
 Support for earlier versions is not guaranteed.
 This file contains several folders, namely: Callers, Tools, Data Files, and Documentation.
 All folders must remain together in a directory of your choosing.

 The base flow data for the fourth example case "CFI over a step in a swept-wing BL" is too large for this repository and can be found in the release snapshot 4TU [Repository](https://PLACEHOLDER) adjusted for use in DeHNSSo.
-The raw files can be found in the [Repository](https://PLACEHOLDER) of J. Casacuberta instead.
+The raw files can be found in the [Repository](https://PLACEHOLDER) of J. Casacuberta instead. **[#CMM: in principle we will not be allowed to store large data on GitLab. maybe we need to find a different solution for keeping data]**

 ### Input files <a name="input-files"></a>

-DeHNSSo requires several inputs that describe the basic state flow field, the numerical domain and grid, and an inflow boundary condition among others.
+DeHNSSo requires several inputs in the form of MATLAB structure arrays (_struct_) that describe the basic state flow field, the numerical domain and grid, and an inflow boundary condition among others.
 This data should be provided in dimensionless form.
 The reference values should be provided in BF.
-The contents of these structs should carry specific names.
-These structs can be summarized as follows:
+The contents of these structure arrays should carry specific names.
+These can be summarized as follows:

 1. _BF_ - Base flow domain, grid, velocity field, and reference values
 2. _Grid_ - numerical domain and discretization
 3. _Stab_ - Mode specifications, spectral truncation, and inflow data
 4. _Opt_ - Solver options such as outflow buffer specifications and inflow amplitude rate of increase.

-These structures will be discussed in detail below to help you make your own input files.
+These structure arrays will be discussed in detail below to help you make your own input files.

 ### BF <a id="bf"></a>